ProfileEnrich with PoliLoom Edit on Wikidata

 | Place of birth | Katowice |

-| Classification | National government (past), International organization (past) |
+| Classification | International organization (past), National government (past) |

-| Education | SGH Warsaw School of Economics (-1998), IV High School of Stanislaw Staszic in Sosnowiec (-1982), National School of Public Administration (1994-1996), Jagiellonian University (-1996) |
+| Education | IV High School of Stanislaw Staszic in Sosnowiec (-1982), National School of Public Administration (1994-1996), SGH Warsaw School of Economics (-1998), Jagiellonian University (-1996) |

 | Political affiliation | Civic Platform |